bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ```

 We want to look at two things -
 1. Can I call the function using its name in the OUTSIDE scope?
- 2. For things like recursion, can the function call itself using its own name?
+2. Can the function call itself using its own name?
 We are calling this as the INSIDE scope.
+This is useful for recursion.

+For a more precise def

 `hello` gets defined as a variable in the lexical/creation scope of the function - that is, wherever this `function hello(){}`  is defined
 These are the 2 cases that we'll look at for all the function constructs.